 5. Student Training

-Our 30-minute ground school training session is thoughtfully designed to make sure that every guest feels comfortable, confident and empowered ahead of their skydiving experience.
-The first 15 minutes features a professionally-produced training video that clearly and concisely explains exactly what will happen, who’ll do what, and how we’ll guide and coach you along the way.
+Our 30-minute ground school training session is thoughtfully designed to make sure that tandem students feel comfortable, confident and empowered ahead of their skydiving experience.
+The first 15 minutes features a professionally-produced training video that clearly and concisely explains exactly what will happen on tandem jumps, who’ll do what, and how we’ll guide and coach you along the way.

 The second half of the training is conducted by a tandem instructor who’ll give you time to get familiar with our equipment; gain a sense of its safety features as well as our series of safety systems; and physically practice the exit from the plane, body positioning for freefall, parachute control, and the proper landing position.